What Are the Best Gay Halloween Parties in LA?

 Our DJ this year will be Alyson Calagna.
 Tickets for this event are only $40, and the online masterbeat portal allows users to purchase Halloweenie and Mayhem tickets together at a discounted price of $130.

 Monday, October 31st at West Hollywood, between N Doheny and La Cienega

-Largest annual outdoor halloween festival in the world.
+Largest annual outdoor Halloween festival in the world.
 Boom.

 Although this event can be overwhelming, attracting over half a million attendees to a stretch of blocked-off street less than 2 miles long, it is consistently worth the craziness.
 The best part is that this party is free!
-No tickets required.
+No tickets are required.

 Be sure to dress to impress!
-Out of all the Los Angeles halloween events, this one boasts the most impressive, most expensive, and most well-prepared costumes and crews.
-While participants are not allowed to openly consume alcohol in the streets, the neighboring bars and restaurants are great places to hangout and people-watch.
+Out of all the Los Angeles Halloween events, this one boasts the most impressive, most expensive, and most well-prepared costumes and crews.
+While participants are not allowed to openly consume alcohol in the streets, the neighboring bars and restaurants are great places to hang out and people-watch.
 Visitors can only enjoy free performances, DJ sets, and other attractions that have yet to be announced.

 Saturday, October 29 at The Echoplex